Slow Juicer Vs Fast Juicer – Which Is Best?

 Masticating juicers used to be primarily the domain of the committed juicing enthusiast, usually with consumers upgrading to one of these after they have already been introduced to the benefits of juicing with a centrifugal model.
 Slow juicers have reduced the convenience gap with centrifugals dramatically.
 If you are already into the juicing lifestyle, a little more time spent with a slow juicer is a small price to pay to get better results, and the ease of use of these newer vertical slow juicers means there’s actually very little loss of convenience when you upgrade from a centrifugal.
 Although the rotational speed is low, the powerful cold press action of the large juicing augers in these machines means that for each low speed revolution, you process more ingredients than with the more traditional horizontal slow juicers.
 Horizontal auger juicers require a bit more patience, twin gear juicers even more so, with the latter being used by highly motivated people, and those using juices for health problems, where maximum nutrition is a priority.

 If you put soft berries through a centrifugal juicer, much of the juice will still be in the ejected pulp, making these ingredients very expensive to juice in a high speed juicer.
-Also, leafy greens like spinach and wheatgrass can’t be juiced very successfully in a centrifugal and once the benefits of these ingredients is understood, many people want to juice them more often.
+Also, leafy greens like spinach and wheatgrass can’t be juiced very successfully in a centrifugal and once the benefit of these ingredients is understood, many people want to juice them more often.
 Vertical slow juicers offer great performance across the widest range of ingredients.

 sage-nutri-juicer-pro